chadrem/tribe/README.md

 There are two types of methods which you create in your actors:

 1. *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
-2. *System handlers* are postfixed with "handler_" and are built into the actor system.
+2. *System handlers* are postfixed with "_handler" and are built into the actor system.
 These are used for such things as handling an exception or shutting down an actor.
 It is important that you call the super method since these methods are used by the actor system.

-Methods prefixed with "on_" have special meaning within an actor.
-These methods define which commands your actor knows how to process.

     # Create your custom actor class.